aaron-dv/aaron-dv/README.md

 You'll find all my projects [here](https://www.aarondv.com/projects), as well as on my repos on GitHub, documenting some of the interests & experiments that I've explored so far in data/tech.

-In my spare time, you'll most likely find me doing martial arts, partner dancing, or involved in some other kind of sport 🥏
+In my spare time, you'll most likely find me doing martial arts, partner dancing, or working on my photography skills 📷

 <br>